 LOCATION: LaHave River, Bridgewater, Nova Scotia

-On November 2, 2015, CCG on behalf of the Department of Fisheries and Oceans (DFO/CCG) filed a claim with the Administrator for costs and expenses incurred in the amount of $549,581.18, pursuant to the Marine Liability Act.
+On November 2, 2015, the Canadian Coast Guard, on behalf of the Department of Fisheries and Oceans, filed a claim with the Administrator for costs and expenses incurred in the amount of $549,581.18, pursuant to the MLA.
+The Administrator acknowledged receipt of the claim and commenced an investigation and assessment.

-In June 2016, the Administrator engaged a professional locator service to complete a locate and asset search on the owner of the Cormorant.
+In June of 2016, the Administrator contracted a professional locator service to complete a locate and asset search on the owner of the Cormorant.
+Pursuing further recourse action in September, Counsel for the Administrator filed a Statement of Claim, Warrant, and Affidavit to Lead Warrant with the Federal Court and arranged for the arrest of the Cormorant.
+In the interim, the file remains open.